-Open Sky meticulously selects highly qualified staff who are experienced outdoor professionals committed to student safety.
+Open Sky meticulously selects highly qualified staff who are experienced outdoor professionals committed to supporting the health and wellbeing of students.
 All field staff are trained in CPR and are certified Wilderness First Responders (WFR), the nationally recognized standard in wilderness medicine education.
 A WFR is trained to provide extended emergency medical care in a wilderness setting.
 A typical WFR certification requires 72-80 hours of classroom and practical training, along with successful completion of both a written and practical exam.

 Field guides receive extensive training in Open Sky’s risk management policies and procedures.
 Guides who work during summer months are also required to complete specific seasonal skills training.
 The comprehensive risk management training provides guides with tools to mitigate risks unique to the summer operations including weather considerations.

 Summer trainings emphasize prevention first.
 With their WFR backgrounds, field guides are well-versed in the ways in which our bodies can react to changing weather conditions.
 Open Sky offers guides weekly trainings on weather-related safety topics in order to keep information and preferred practice procedures fresh and up-to-date.
 Guides are trained to identify various signs and symptoms of heat-related conditions and to treat accordingly.
-During the summer, guides are required to visually witness students drinking a minimum of 3–4 liters of water per day in order to ensure our students stay properly hydrated.
+Guides witness students drinking adequate amounts of water each day in order to support students in staying properly hydrated.
 Hydration games and other lighthearted interventions are utilized by field guides to make staying hydrated easier and more enjoyable for students.
 Groups are also required to have electrolyte replacement supplements available during the warmer months.

 Open Sky is the only wilderness program with around-the-clock field leadership and a field medic who are embedded in the field 24 hours per day, seven days per week.
 Open Sky employs two full-time field medics, one of whom is a Registered Nurse, and the other a certified Wilderness EMT.
 The field medic is available to respond rapidly in the event of any illness or emergent need.